-In the tradition of a nationally recognized liberal arts college, student musicians at Kalamazoo College enjoy the highest standards of teaching and learning combined with the special opportunities for individual study and growth unique to the "K" plan.
+In the tradition of a nationally recognized liberal arts college that awards the BA degree in Music, student musicians at Kalamazoo College enjoy the highest standards of teaching and learning combined with the special opportunities for individual study and growth unique to the "K" plan.

 The major or minor in music intensifies this integrated approach to create highly creative, analytical thinkers with a great amount of self-discipline, independent organizational skills, and confidence in stage presence.
 They are welcomed by graduate schools and employers alike.

 Guitar Foundation of America

 Thursday, October 27th at 7:00pm

 Recital Hall - Light Fine Arts Building

 Featuring K Music Professors Joanna Steinhauser, violin; Andrew Koehler, violin; Karin Code, viola; and David Peshlakai, cello.